Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

 Lemongrasses make up several species of grass known for their strong, lemony scent.
 They are also sometimes called citronella grasses, although these are different species of the same family.
-Lemongrasses have many different uses today—from disinfectants to garden plants to seasoning—and are a popular source of essential oils as well.
+Lemongrasses have many different uses today—from disinfectants and garden plants to seasoning—and are a popular source of essential oils.

 What Makes Lemongrass Toxic?

 Lemongrass gets its scent from a compound called citronella.
 This blend has a strong, fresh scent and flavor.
 It is useful as a mild disinfectant and essential oil.
-Lemongrass can, however, be mildly poisonous to cats, leading to an upset stomach.1 Cyanogenic glycosides, the compounds in lemongrass that are responsible for these signs, are mostly harmless in small doses, but if the cat ends up eating larger doses of this firm grass, it can cause a stomach upset and intestinal blockages, alongside possible neurological signs.
+Lemongrass can, however, be mildly poisonous to cats, leading to an upset stomach.1 Cyanogenic glycosides, the compounds in lemongrass that are responsible for these signs, are mostly harmless in small doses, but if the cat ends up eating larger doses of this firm grass, it can cause a stomach upset and intestinal blockages.

 If you keep a small lemongrass plant in your house, supervise your cat, but don’t be too worried—the amount that your cat can reasonably eat isn’t enough to cause more than a mild upset stomach.
 However, some cats are keen grass chewers, and in this case, it would be best to keep lemongrass far away, as the plant is very fibrous, and eating too much could cause a blockage of the stomach or intestines that needs urgent veterinary attention.